jwmelvin/Arduino-PID-Library/README.txt

 ***************************************************************
-* Arduino PID Library - Version 1.1.0
+* Arduino PID Library - Version 1.1.1

 * by Brett Beauregard <br3ttb@gmail.com> brettbeauregard.com

-*
+* modified by Jason Melvin to add feedforward and modified windup limits

 * This Library is licensed under a GPLv3 License